panks/fabric/README.md

 Well that’s all, hope you would like this theme.
 For furthur information or any suggestion feel free to contact me.

+##Pull requests are very much welcome and appreciated.

 ##Author

 Pankaj Kumar (me@panks.me)